patrickbwarren/python3-HNC-solver/README.md

 In practice the coupling constant integration can be performed by any number of numerical quadrature methods, from a basic trapezium rule to sophisticated adaptive algorithms.
-For the final step, the derivative of the excess non-mean-field free energy per particle is usually computed numerically too.
+For the final step, the derivative of the excess correlation free energy per particle is usually computed numerically too.

 For the HNC closure, which is free energy based, in fact it should be